 A hybrid mattress is the perfect marriage between a memory foam or latex foam mattress and a spring support system.
 Today, the best hybrid mattresses are made with layers of foam on the surface layer, followed by individually pocketed coils in the middle and lower sections to provide support.
 Because of the materials used, these tend to be some of the most luxurious mattresses available -- and as long as you are choosing a reputable maker, should last much longer than other foam-only mattresses.

 Hybrids come in a variety of types -- including memory foam and latex varieties above their pocketed coil support systems.
 The most popular options are generally those that use memory foam for their increased pressure point relief for side sleepers.
-Some of the best mattresses have this make up, like the DreamCloud and Brooklyn Bedding mattresses, which are some of the highest rated overall.
+Some of the best mattresses have this make up, like the DreamCloud, Brooklyn Bedding, Bear Hybrid, and Helix mattresses, which are some of the highest rated overall.

 Best Hybrid for Stomach Sleepers: Stomach sleepers generally appreciate firmer surface layers to maintain proper back support, which is why latex hybrids may especially be a good option, such as The Avocado Green Mattress.
 For those that don't want a bouncy feel, the Titan By Brooklyn Bedding also provides that extra support.

-Best Hybrid for Allergies: Those that suffer from chemical sensitivities and allergies, may need an organic latex mattress.
+Best Hybrid for Allergies: Those that suffer from chemical sensitivities and allergies, may need an organic latex mattress or mattress with added certifications.
 While latex provides a bouncier feel than memory foam, it comes without any of the synthetic by-products that memory foam has.
 The The Avocado Green Mattress is one of the top organic latex hybrid selections and comes with an option of a pillow top for added softness on the top layer.
+The other top contenders are the Bear Elite or Bear Hybrid, both of which come with the Greenguard Gold certification, which is one of the most stringent VOC certifications available.

 Best Innerspring Hybrid: Sometimes traditional designs are preferred, which is why classic designs with memory foam on top and a matrix of interconnected coils beneath may be the way to go.
 The Saatva is one of the most popular of those that have embraced this design and has multiple firmness choices.
 If you like a classic innerspring feel, but want an upgrade to something more luxurious, it's worth taking a look!